 Section 2 – Direct Access Rules Prior to Transition Date

-(1) A core customer taking direct access prior to the effective date of this act would be “grand fathered”, provided that the customer would bear the responsibility for applicable nonbypassable charges.(2) NOTE --- we need language on rules for DA PRIOR to transition date!
+(1) Any customer taking Direct Access service prior to the effective date of this act shall be “grand fathered”, provided that the customer shall bear the responsibility for applicable nonbypassable charges.

+(2) Large Customers may take Direct Access between the effective date of this act and the Transition Date, provided that the Large Customer shall bear the responsibility for applicable nonbypassable charges.
+Medium Customers may take Direct Access between the effective date of this act and one year after Transition Date, provided that the Medium Customer shall bear the responsibility for applicable nonbypassable charges.

 Section 2 – Transition Rules and Service Options